mwhitlow83/assignment-2/README.md

 # assignment-2
+Matthew Whitlow
+Assignment 2
+July 21, 2024
 #### Building a search engine
+This is a API based Giphy search engine.
+It is made up of HTML, CSS and JS componets.
+See below for code description.
 ##### How the code works

 1. Add an html form to collect search input and clip limit.
 This also creates buttons for submitting and clearing the input form.